hasan-shami/PL-Fantasy-Tracker/README.md

  - Calculate points per gameweek
  - Updating the master file on Google Sheets rather than using a local file, to enable updating the file from different devices
  - Extract further datapoints (goals, assists, clean sheets, etc..)
+ - Full automation via a shell script that runs in the background

 ![image](https://user-images.githubusercontent.com/40544032/142849908-7a467a1f-0cee-4e4d-949d-f6c734e535bd.png)